2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 I also fixed one fuel leak.
 I’ve got several things to do, but I now have hope I’ll be driving the car in a few weeks.

-May 14th: I’m still fighting leaks with the fuel filter fitting.
-I wrapped tissue and tape around each end of the fittings and jumped the rpm relay for a few moments so I could find out which end was damp.
+May 14th: I’m still dealing with leaks around the fuel filter fitting.
+To pinpoint the source, I wrapped tissue and tape around each end of the fittings and briefly jumped the RPM relay to pressurize the system and see which side was damp.
 I confirmed the leak is between the filter and the brass fitting.
-I ended up spinning the filter onto the fitting more, which twisted up the feed hose on top.
-I finally disconnected the hose and spun the filter down to the brass fitting as far as I could.
-Now I’m fighting to get the hose reattached with new washers.
+I tried tightening the filter onto the fitting, but that twisted the feed hose on top.
+I ended up disconnecting the hose and screwed the filter onto the brass fitting as far as possible.
+Now, I’m struggling to reattach the hose using new washers.

 May 15th: After lots of research in the DMCTalk forums, and Facebook Delorean groups, I found the fuel filter to brass elbow connection is very difficult to seal.
 The previous filter had exposed threads on the brass fitting, but I now know all fuel filters are not created equal.
 If the stock fitting wasn’t going to work, I was going to buy the DeloreanGo version which doesn’t have tapered threads and utilizes a copper sealing washer.
 I was able to spin the filter all the way down to the brass fitting, finally sealing the connection!